A Beginner's Guide to DIY Car Repair

 It is no understatement that a vehicle has many parts.
 Even for the most minor repairs, you’ll want to keep track of everything you touch, remove or replace.
 In some cases, you’ll have to move a part to get to another part, and misplacing one critical piece could send you to the mechanic regardless.

-This is why the smart move is to document your actions.
-Take pictures of your vehicle before you get started, and then write down each part that you take out.
+Documenting what you’re doing will help you avoid mistakes.
+Take pictures of your vehicle before you get started on your DIY auto repair.
+Then write down each part that you take out.
 Also remember to put them all in an easy-to-reach place (where they won’t roll away) so you can get them all back when needed again.

 See-through drawers, plastic bags, labels and any other organizational tool you can think of will be beneficial for a DIY mechanic.